asp2insp/lodestone/README.md

 ## Clean Up
  * Move all node_functions that currently take an entry_loc to be object-oriented instead
  * Replace unsafe ptr copy with slice_clone_from_slice()
- * Replace aliasing with contiguous allocation
+ * Add ARC semantics to EntryLocation
-    * Will save overhead
+ * Clean up special casing for get_iter
-    * Will simplify code
+ * Change constructor for Pool to consume a vec
-    * Allows interop with zero etc
+ * FIX PAGE DEFINITIONS FOR 32 BIT SYSTEMS